 — 95.7 The Game (@957thegame) March 18, 2026

 Even while in a position to make the play-in, the Warriors still have the 12th-worst record in the NBA and are in the lottery as of now.
 So, they could end up getting a decent draft pick regardless of how the season ends.
-Because of this, we agree with Kerr and say that Golden State should try to compete the rest of the campaign.
+Since that is the case, Kerr’s point that Golden State should try to compete the rest of the campaign is pretty valid.

-At the end of the day, some NBA fans’ gut reaction when their team is out of it is to tank.
-But Kerr is upholding some serious morals that have been brushed aside by various franchises in recent decades.
-Many fans dislike how many teams are currently trying to tank for a higher draft pick.
-Why is he being criticized for bucking that trend?
+The gut reaction of some fans when their team is out of playoff reckoning is to tank.
+But Kerr is upholding some serious ethics that have been brushed aside by various franchises in recent decades.
+Many fans dislike how some teams are currently trying to tank for a higher draft pick.
+Now, why are Kerr and Curry being criticized for bucking that trend?

-Kerr said it himself: next year Curry will be 39.
+Kerr said it himself: Next year, Curry will be 39.
 As long as he’s healthy or on track to return at some point, the plan is to try and win it all.
-Tanking is only wasting a year where he could have had a shot at adding a fifth title to his collection.
+Tanking is only wasting a year.